Karst Geology and Hydrology

 Gaylord Field Office Office, Office of Geological Survey

-Pleistocene glaciers scraped across the bedrock of Michigan removing most surficial karst features.
-The last glacier began its retreat from Southern Michigan 12,000 years ago and 9,000 years ago finally left Northern Michigan.
+Pleistocene glaciers scraped across the bedrock of Michigan, removing most surficial (near the surface) karst features.
+The last glacier began its retreat from Southern Michigan 12,000 years ago; and, 9,000 years ago, it finally left Northern Michigan.
 Most karst exposed features have developed since then.

 The karst development is in a group of rocks called the Detroit River Group (named for an exposure near Detroit).
-It is over 900 feet below the surface at Alpena, and nearly 100 feet below surface at Rogers City.
-It composed of a sequence of limestones, shales, and evaporite minerals (gypsum and salt).
+It is over 275 meters (900 feet) below the surface at Alpena, and nearly 30.5 m (100 ft) below surface at Rogers City.
+It is composed of a sequence of limestones, shales, and evaporate minerals (gypsum and salt).
 Surface and ground waters invaded the formation through open faults.
-As the evaporites were removed by solution the formations above collapsed and brecciated (broke up).
+As the evaporites were removed by solution, the formations above collapsed and brecciated (broke up).
 Sinkholes developed from uneven collapse and additional solution at swallow areas.
-Many sinks are visible along a fault line as the Shoepac Lake-Rainy Lake and Sunken Lake to Misery Bay line of sink holes and sink hole lakes of Presque Isle and Alpena counties.
-Northern Michigan sink holes also exist in the north-east corner of Otsego County and west of Wolverine, with a few features on the west side in the Charlevoix-Grand Traverse-Leelanau-Manistee area.
+Many sinks are visible along a fault line as the Shoepac Lake-Rainy Lake and Sunken Lake-to-Misery Bay line of sinkholes, and the sinkhole lakes of Presque Isle and Alpena counties.
+Northern Michigan sinkholes also exist in the northeast corner of Otsego County and west of Wolverine, with a few features on the west side in the Charlevoix-Grand Traverse-Leelanau-Manistee area.

 Outflow of the system is toward the nearest of either lakes Huron or Michigan.
-Currently discharge is known only at El Cajon Bay, Middle Island, and a remote sink hole 15 miles from Alpena into Lake Huron.
+Currently, discharge is known only at El Cajon Bay, Middle Island, and a remote sinkhole 24 kilometers (15 miles) from Alpena into Lake Huron.
 With a karst path that zigzags along caverns and fractures deep underground, contamination would be difficult to nearly impossible to trace or capture.

-The system began forming millions of years ago but only sinkholes "active" since the retreat of the glacier approximately 10,000 years ago, have become visible at the surface.
-The last glacial advances plugged or covered over older features.
-However, the older features may be actively swallowing ground water as it filters through the cover and collapsed formations.
+The system began forming millions of years ago, but only sinkholes "active" since the retreat of the glacier about 10,000 years ago have become visible at the surface.
+The last glacial advances plugged or covered over the older features.
+However, the older features may be actively swallowing groundwater as it filters through the cover and collapsed formations.

-To better understand the natural impact to lakes Michigan and Huron, and man’s potential impact, we must study the geological setting, origin, cause, hydrology, and remediation of sinkholes.
-It is important to understand the recent geological and hydrological history (probably the past 2 my in Michigan) to more completely understand the current karst geology and hydrology.
+To better understand the natural impact to lakes Michigan and Huron, and potential human impacts, we must study the geological setting, origin, cause, hydrology, and remediation of sinkholes.
+It is important to understand the recent geological and hydrological history to more completely understand the current karst geology and hydrology.